 We want your voice to be heard

-Willingness to learn new languages and technologies
+Willingness to learn new technologies

-Proactive approach, initiative and ownership of responsibility for your work
+Proactive approach, initiative, and ownership of responsibility for your work

 Proficiency in speaking and writing in English, as you'll be using it on a daily basis